magore/hp85disk/README.md

       * Target AVR device used by GCC for this project
       * atmega1284p
         * DO NOT CHANGE THIS - there are too main dependencies
-    * BOARD is the version of the hardware
+    * BOARD is the version of the hardware currently V2
       * 1 = V1 hardware without GPIB BUS transceivers
       * 2 = V2 hardware with GPIB BUS transceivers
     * PPR_REVERSE_BITS
       * Note: This is now automatically set by board revision so this is not normally needed
         * 0 = V1 hardware without the GPIB buffers
         * 1 = V2 hardware with GPIB buffers
     * RTC_SUPPORT for Real Time Clock
 	  * 1 = RTC support for a DS1307 command compatible RTC chip - the DS3231 is the 3.3V version
         * This will time stamp plot files and add time stamps inside lif images
+        * The emulator will still work if this is set but not attache to an RTC
     * F_CPU
       * CPU frequency - the firmware and V1/V2 boards use this so do not change it
         * 20000000